 Michael’s practice encompasses a wide range of subjects.
-He has prepared appellate briefs and critical motions in matters involving constitutional law, jurisdiction and procedure, statutory interpretation, patents, arbitration, and class actions.
-For example, Michael drafted a winning Federal Circuit brief that secured dismissal of a patent-infringement suit against our client Verizon on the ground that the asserted patents claimed unpatentable subject matter.
-He also played a key role in significant Ninth Circuit victories for our client UPS, ending two nationwide class actions related to its branded Next Day Air and 2nd Day Air package-delivery services.
+He has handled appeals and critical motions in cases involving constitutional law, jurisdiction and procedure, statutory interpretation, patents, arbitration, and class actions.
+For example, Michael drafted a winning Federal Circuit brief that secured dismissal of a patent-infringement suit against our client on the ground that the asserted patents claimed unpatentable subject matter.
+He also drafted a winning Third Circuit brief in a patent-licensing suit that not only secured affirmance of a $31 million judgment but also won a cross-appeal entitling our client to prejudgment interest on that judgment.

 Michael contributes to both of our appellate blogs: Left Coast Appeals, which keeps tabs on the Ninth Circuit, and Federal Circuitry, which takes a data-driven approach to analyzing the Federal Circuit and its decisions.